automotive-ai/replicar-lite/README.md

    a) LD_LIBRARY_PATH env variable for Linux
    If not already present

-2) Add the specific module that you want to use to PYTHONPATH env variable For example if you want to use python3.6 package for linux you would run the following commond from the root folder in the repo
+2) Add the specific module that you want to use to the PYTHONPATH environment variable.
+   For example, if you want to use the python3.6 package for Linux, you should run the following command from the root folder in the repository:

    export PYTHONPATH=$PYTHONPATH:./packages/python3.6/linux/aai

-   This will make the module visible to interpreter
+   This will make the module accessible to the interpreter

    Note:
-   Please always use the matching interpreter version For example in the above example the proper python version should be python3.6
+   Please always use the matching interpreter version For instance, in the above example, the proper Python version should be python3.6

 ### License:
 To be added